Skip to content

 Attaches one or more network interfaces to the instance.

-For the details about configuring network interfaces when creating an auto scaling group, see the user documentation.
+For the details about configuring network interfaces when creating an Auto Scaling group, see the user documentation.

-• associate_public_ip_address - (Optional) Whether a public IP address should be associated with the network interface.
-The address will be assigned to the eth0 interface if there are free allocated external addresses.
+• Constraints: The address will be assigned to the eth0 interface if there are free allocated external addresses.
 This operation is available only for instances running in the VPC and for new network interfaces.

 • delete_on_termination - (Optional) Whether the network interface should be destroyed on instance termination.